eduardlio/learn-js-through-web/readme.md

 It's just a status symbol.
-Bees make too much of it.
+BEES make too much of it.

 Perhaps.
 Unless you're wearing it